Custom Layout Design For NYC Apartments: Maximizing Aesthetic And Function

 Using Height To Your Advantage

 When floor space is limited, the smartest way to expand is upward.
 High ceilings, architectural beams, and integrated millwork all create a sense of heightened design.
 In luxury apartments, vertical design is a key feature, offering peak details like full-height cabinetry and statement lighting to draw the eye upward.
-In pre-war homes, maximizing wall height through tailored millwork and refined crown moulding can both offer function and added architectural allure.
+In pre-war apartments, full-height millwork and restored crown moulding make deliberate use of ceiling height, adding both storage capacity and architectural definition to rooms that already have the vertical scale to support it.
 In our Manhattan loft renovation at 419 West 55th, we used full-height cabinetry in the centerpiece kitchen and leaned into the floor to ceiling pillar as a focal point of the open, vertical design.

 Opening Up The Plan

-Removing non-load-bearing walls is maybe the most common way to transform a cramped apartment.
+Removing non-load-bearing walls between the kitchen, dining, and living areas is the most common structural layout change in NYC apartment renovations, and consistently one of the most impactful.
 Knocking down barriers between the kitchen, dining, and living areas not only improves natural light flow but also encourages multi-zone use.
 The key to open floor plan apartment design is working with a partner who can identify which walls are load-bearing and which are not, offering a design plan that can accommodate in either scenario.
 In our Lincoln Square condo renovation in The Coronado at 155 West 70th Street - seen above, we tore down non-load bearing walls surrounding the former galley kitchen, unfolding the space significantly to create an open floor plan apartment design that allows for added flow and natural light to flourish.

 Smarter Transitions With Sliding And Pocket Doors